edwlok/ShootingGalleryVR/README.md

-# SimpleShooter
+# SimpleShooterVR
-Simple Shooter game in VR for the Oculus Go
+Simple Shooter game to showcase basic mechanics for building a FPS in VR for the Oculus Go